bewuethr/bewuethr.github.io/2022-03-03-infinite-history.md

 to overwrite the history file.

+Since we only care about an individual shell session so far, we don't need to append; we can overwrite the history file at the end of each session without losing anything.

-The size of the history is controlled with the `HISTSIZE` variable (defaults to 500), and the size of the history file with `HISTFILESIZE`.
+The size of the history is controlled with the [`HISTSIZE`][histsize] variable (defaults to 500), and the size of the history file with [`HISTFILESIZE`][histfilesize].
 Common advice is to just set these to large numbers; however, since Bash 4.3, they can be set to a negative value for unlimited history.
 (Watch out, setting to 0 truncates the history file!)

 So, for an infinite history (and so far ignoring implications of parallel shell session), we'd want something like this in our `.bashrc`: